 Septic arthritis refers to the infection of a joint.
 It requires a high index of suspicion and can affect both native and prosthetic joints.

-Bacteria will ‘seed’ to the joint from a bacteraemia, a direct inoculation, or spreading from an adjacent osteomyelitis.
-Such an infection can cause irreversible articular cartilage damage leading to severe osteoarthritis.
+Bacteria will ‘seed’ to the joint from a bacteraemia (e.g. recent cellulitis, UTI, chest infection), a direct inoculation, or spreading from adjacent osteomyelitis.
+Septic arthritis can cause irreversible articular cartilage damage leading to severe osteoarthritis.

 In this article, we shall look at the risk factors, clinical features and management of septic arthritis.